DroidsOnRoids/android-style-guide/README.md

 #### Local config

-To use SonarQube locally in your project, see the official guide for reference:
+You can also run SonarQube locally in your project without waiting for a remote build to complete.
+See the official guide for reference:

 [Analyzing with SonarQube Scanner for Gradle](https://docs.sonarqube.org/display/SCAN/Analyzing+with+SonarQube+Scanner+for+Gradle)